King Bagdemagus

-Bagdemagus (pronounced /ˈbægdɛˌmægəs/), also known as Bademagu, Bademagus, Bademaguz, Bagdemagu, Bagomedés, Baldemagu, Baldemagus, Bandemagu, Bandemagus, Bangdemagew, Baudemagu, Baudemagus, and other variants (such as the Italian Bando di Mago or the Hebrew Bano of Magoç), is a character in the Arthurian legend, usually depicted as king of the land of Gorre and a Knight of the Round Table.
-He originally figures in literature the father of the knight Maleagant, who abducts King Arthur's wife Queen Guinevere in several versions of a popular episode.
-Bagdemagus first appears in French sources, but the character may have developed out of the earlier Welsh traditions of Guinevere's abduction, an evolution suggested by the distinctively otherworldly portrayal of his realm.
-He is portrayed as a kinsman and ally of Arthur and a wise and virtuous king, despite the actions of his son.
-In later versions, his connection to Maleagant disappears altogether.
+Bagdemagus (pronounced /ˈbægdɛˌmægəs/), also known as Bademagu and by many other name variants, is a recurring character in the Arthurian legend.
+He is usually depicted as the king of the land of Gore (Gorre, Goere) and often as a Knight of the Round Table.

+He originally figures in the Arthurian literature as the father of Maleagant, who abducts King Arthur's wife, Queen Guinevere, in several versions of this popular Arthurian motif.
+He first appears in French sources, but his character may have developed from the earlier Welsh traditions of Guinevere's abduction, as suggested by the distinctly otherworldly portrayal of his realm.
+In early versions, he is depicted as a kinsman and ally of Arthur and as a wise and virtuous king, despite the actions of his son.
+In later versions, his connection to Maleagant disappears entirely.

 Origins

-King Bagdemagus first appears in Old French works of the late 12th century, but the principal episode in which he appears, the story of the abduction of Guinevere, developed out of significantly older traditions.
-Caradoc of Llancarfan's early 12th-century Latin Life of Gildas includes an episode in which Guinevere is kidnapped and taken to the "Isle of Glass", glossed as Glastonbury Tor, by Melwas, King of the "Summer Country".
-This Melwas is generally understood to be the original of Maleagant, Bagdemagus' son in the French works.
-Some other texts testify to the early popularity of this story; a version of it is alluded to in the Welsh poem known as "The Dialogue of Melwas and Gwenhyfar", which survives in two variants, and a "Meloas", lord of the Isle of Glass, is mentioned in Chrétien de Troyes' French romance Erec and Enide.
-Some writers have suggested that Bagdemagus should be identified with Baeddan, mentioned as the father of "Maelwys" in the early 12th-century Welsh romance Culhwch and Olwen.
-This identification relies on the suggestion proposed by E. K. Chambers that Maelwys is an alternate spelling of Melwas.
+He is introduced in the Old French works of the late 12th century, but the principal episode in which he appears, the story of the abduction of Guinevere, derived from significantly older traditions.
+Caradoc of Llancarfan's early 12th-century Latin Life of Gildas includes an episode in which she is kidnapped and taken to the Isle of Glass (i.e. Glastonbury Tor) by Melwas, King of the Summer Country, who is generally understood to be the original of Maleagant (Meliagrant), his son in the French works.
+Some other texts testify to the early popularity of this story; a version of it is alluded to in the Welsh poem known as "The Dialogue of Melwas and Gwenhyfar", which survives in two variants, and a Meloas, lord of the Isle of Glass, is mentioned in Chrétien de Troyes' French romance Erec and Enide.

-However, this suggestion is rejected by Rachel Bromwich and Simon Evans, among others, who instead connect Maelwys with the historical Irish prince Máel Umai, son of Báetán mac Muirchertaig.
-René Bansard looked on similar legends between king Baudemagus and hagiography of Bômer alias Bohamadus in Normandy near Gorron (possibly Gorre of the Arthurian romance), honoured in several parishes.
+Chrétien's Bademagu might have originated with Baedan (or Baeddan), mentioned as the father of Maelwys in the early 12th-century Welsh romance Culhwch and Olwen.
+This identification is supported by the proposal by E. K. Chambers that Maelwys is an alternate spelling of Melwas.
+Rachel Bromwich and John Rhýs connected Maelwys with the historical Irish prince Máel Umai mac Báetáin, son of Báetán mac Muirchertaig.
+Another theory points to the hagiography of Saint Bômer, also known as Bohamadus or Baumadus, from near Gorron in Normandy.